risd-creative-programming/s14-creative-programming-projects/readme.md

 - provide critical feedback to your peers' projects

 **Mandatory**
 Every student will be required to maintain an online log, blog or website detailing their progress on their project, with **weekly** detailed updates.
-This will be required to receive a final grade.
+This will be required to receive a final grade in the class.

 ##Project Updates
 Add your name and project blog link here!